pmndrs/react-three-fiber/readme.md

 ## Reducing bundle-size

-Three is a heavy-weight, and althought it is modular tree-shaking may not be sufficient.
-But you can always create your own exports file and alias the "three" name towards it.
-This way you can reduce it to 50-80kb or perhaps less.
+Threejs is quite heavy and tree-shaking doesn't yet yield the results you would hope for atm.
+But you can always create your own export-file and alias the "three" towards it.
+This way you can reduce it to 80-50kb, or perhaps less, depending on what you need.

 Gist: https://gist.github.com/drcmda/974f84240a329fa8a9ce04bbdaffc04d